 Be creative, offer a promotional item that people want.
 Don’t just print “Street Fair” on a T-shirt - punch it up.
 In the Montavilla neighborhood in Portland, Oregon, organizers created “Monta Villains” T-shirts that people loved.
 Add major sponsors to promo materials.

+6. If you have a large area, include street vendors at your event.
 Vendors’ fees can cover as much as one-third of a total fair budget.
 Determine the type and number of street vendors before starting your outreach.
 Measure your space accurately, accounting for trees, driveways or overhead obstructions.

 The mix of vendors likely depends on the merchants already in your area.
 Street vendors can be the businesses on Main Street or in your commercial center.
 Encourage them to participate on fair day.